By Christine Quintana | A live screen capture show

 GO— A new year of high school is full of excitement and potential—but three teens didn’t expect it to bring such a dark change to their lives.

 Inspired by screen-sharing films (Searching, 2018; Profile, 2018; and Face 2 Face, 2016), Selfie is a hybrid of cinematic and theatrical storytelling.
-Audience experience a livestreamed, voyeuristic window into the lives of the teenaged characters through their computer desktops and smartphones, where their conversations and anxieties play out.
+Audiences experience a livestreamed, voyeuristic window into the lives of the teenaged characters through their computer desktops and smartphones, where their conversations and anxieties play out.

 This show can be experienced in two ways: